 Subgroup and adjusted analyses

 The wet season was May-October in Bangladesh and India and November-April in Mozambique.
 Western Kenya has two distinct periods of high rain, so the wet season was defined as March-May and October-December for WASH Benefits Kenya.
 Interventions had significantly different effects by season in several study-specific sample types, but the direction of the effects was inconsistent (Figure S3).
-Interventions decreased the prevalence of any MST marker on child hands and in soil in Boehm et al. 2016, the prevalence of any MST marker in stored water in Furhmeister et al. 2020, and the prevalence of any pathogen in soil in Kwong et al. 2021 in soil only during the wet season.
+Interventions decreased the prevalence of any MST marker on child hands and in soil in Boehm et al. 2016, the prevalence of any MST marker in stored water in Furhmeister et al. 2020, and the prevalence of any pathogen in soil in Kwong et al. 2021 in soil, but only during the wet season.
 Conversely, interventions increased the prevalence of any pathogen in stored water in Reese et al. 2017 and in stored water (marginally significant) and courtyard soil in Fuhrmeister et al. 2020 in the wet season but had no effect during the dry season.

-There was no significant effect of interventions on any pathogen or any MST prevalence when households were stratified by animal presence, but there was one significant interaction in Holcomb et al. 2020, the only urban study, with a non-significant protective effect of the intervention in homes without animals, and a non-significant harmful effect of the intervention in homes with animals (Figure S4).
+There was no significant effect of any interventions on any pathogen or any MST prevalence when households were stratified by animal presence, but there was one significant interaction in Holcomb et al. 2020, the only urban study, with a non-significant protective effect of the intervention in homes without animals, and a non-significant harmful effect of the intervention in homes with animals (Figure S4).
 There were no differences in intervention effects on pathogens with possible zoonotic transmission versus pathogens with only human hosts (Figure S5).
-Of samples with any pathogen detected, 98.4% detected at least one non-zoonotic pathogen, while 63.9% detected at least one zoonotic pathogen.
-Confidence intervals for prevalence ratios for zoonotic pathogens were therefore wider but the point estimates were similar for zoonotic vs. non-zoonotic pathogens.
 Samples from compounds with animals did not have a higher prevalence of zoonotic pathogens (xx%) than households without animals (xx%).
 There were also no significant differences in pooled estimates between the one urban study (Holcomb et al. 2020) and the four rural studies (Wald-test p-value for any pathogen in any sample type: 0.75), between randomized trials and quasi-experimental studies (Wald-test p-value: 0.46), or between higher uptake interventions compared to the Odisha Total Sanitation Campaign trial (Wald-test p-value: 0.59).
 Unadjusted estimates did not vary greatly from adjusted estimates (Figures S6-S8).

 Discussion